kevinveenbirkenbach/nautical-waypoint-relative-calcs/README.md

 Created by [Kevin Veen-Birkenbach](https://github.com/KevinVeen-Birkenbach).

-For more information about Kevin's Yachtmaster services, visit 🌐 [yachtmaster.world](https://yachtmaster.world/).
+For more information about my nautical and yachtmaster services, visit 🌐 [yachtmaster.world](https://yachtmaster.world/).
-For details about his IT solutions, check out 🌐 [cybermaster.space](https://cybermaster.space/).
+For details about my IT solutions, check out 🌐 [cybermaster.space](https://cybermaster.space/).

 This project was created with the assistance of AI.
-[Link to conversation](https://chat.openai.com/).
+The conversation you will find [here](https://chatgpt.com/share/671d4d0c-aa1c-800f-be1a-7dd320f02518).

 ## 📜 License